taralexandra/holbertonschool-low_level_programming/singly_linked_lists/README.md

-# This Readme file presents the project named Linked lists
+# Readme file for the project Linked lists :chains: :ledger:
+This file is accociated to the project Linked Lists - Part 1.
 ## :file_folder: About this project...

 Tara QUARTERO is the owner of this file.
 Campus Fréjus.